 If you liked this vegan stir fry sauce and found it helpful, give it some love by sharing!

-- Toast seeds.
-In a small frying pan set over medium heat, toast the white sesame seeds for 2 ½ minutes or until golden brown, stirring constantly.
+- In a small frying pan set over medium heat, toast the white sesame seeds for 2 ½ minutes or until golden brown, stirring constantly.

-- For a stir fry: When the vegetables are almost cooked, pour in all of the sauce and cook for 5 minutes until the sauce thickens, stir to coat the vegetables, and serve hot over rice or noodles.
+- When the vegetables are almost cooked, pour in all of the sauce and cook for 5 minutes until the sauce thickens, stir to coat the vegetables, and serve hot over rice or noodles.

-- For a dipping sauce or sauce for noodles: Heat up the vegan stir fry sauce in a small covered saucepan and bring it to a boil.
+- Heat up the vegan stir fry sauce in a small covered saucepan and bring it to a boil.
 Add the cornstarch slurry, lower the temperature to medium low and let the sauce gently boil for 12 minutes until thickened while whisking occasionally.
 Use with Asian dumplings, spring rolls, or fried tofu as a hot or cold dipping sauce.
 This sauce also tastes fantastic over Thai brown rice noodles, if you're craving a bowl of noodles.
 Garnish with green onion and black sesame seeds.

 - Whisk the cornstarch with cold water first before adding to the sauce.